 When you open your retractable awning for the first time after storing it, inspect the fabric to make sure there aren’t any stains or areas where mildew has developed.
 Awnings do sometimes get some mildew, but a quick wash with warm water and mild dish soap will usually do the trick to get rid of it.
 You can also prevent dirt from being embedded in the fabric by rinsing it with a hose.
 Avoid scrubbing, which can remove the water-resistant finish.
 If there are any tough stains, be sure to use a soft-bristle brush and wipe it very gently while removing it.

 It’s always good to check your awning fabric for any signs of wear and tear.
 If necessary, you can find materials to patch or repair the fabric, preventing any further damage.
 Be sure to also take a close look at the stitching to spot any loose or torn areas before it becomes a serious issue.

 Avoid Storing While Wet

-Store In Travel Mode
+Store in Travel Mode

+With these simple tips, it should be easy to keep your Eclipse retractable awning performing well and looking stylish for many years.
 For more information about Eclipse Shading Systems and to find a local dealer near you, call Eclipse at (800) 501-3850.